docteurklein/docteurklein.github.io/_posts/2014-08-22-integration-functional-system-testing-using-funk-spec.md

 <div markdown="1" class="divergence">
 By the way, look at the `+9` above: it's a vim-compatible format!
-Just copy paste the whole path (or configure your terminal) and it will open the buffer at the corect line position :)
+Just copy paste the whole path (or configure your terminal) and it will open the buffer at the correct line position :)
 </div>

 Being based on `Behat/TestWork`, it comes out of the box with many interesting features!